-We want to discuss the following questions with a focus on Latin America:
+The proposed workshop wants to discuss the following questions with a focus on Latin America:

 - What are regional particularities and transregional similarities of resource-driven development?
 In what way is the exploitation and export of natural resources linked to internal conditions such as the balance of social forces, economic and political institutions, or culture, gender and identity, and what are local, national, global drivers? - How can patterns and models of resource-driven development within various area contexts be conceptualized?
-How do existing relate to and complement each another (e.g. rentier-state, neo-extractivism, resource nationalism, neo-developmentalism, neo-patrimonialism and postneoliberalism)? - What can Latin America learn from different approaches about the challenges, possibilities and limits of resource driven development models?
-And: under which socio-political, economic and cultural conditions is the shift from resource-driven development to nonextractivist self-sustaining development possible?
+How do existing approaches relate to and complement each another (e.g. rentierstate, neo-extractivism, resource nationalism, neo-developmentalism, neo-patrimonialism and post-neoliberalism)?

+What can Latin America learn from different approaches about the challenges, possibilities and limits of resource driven development models?
+And: under which socio-political, economic and cultural conditions is the shift from resource-driven development to non-extractivist self-sustaining development possible?

-Contributions come from different disciplinary backgrounds such as history, political science, sociology and economics.
-Scholars can present research from different regional contexts and areas - with a particular emphasis on Asia and South-East-Asia.
-The workshop, thus, addresses a broad range of topics, such as rent-based developments and rent-channeling, industrial policies, trade policy, social reforms and class relations.
+Contributions are invited from different disciplinary backgrounds such as history, political science, sociology and economics and from different regional contexts and area studies backgrounds.
+The workshop welcomes a broad range of topics, such as rent-based developments, global commodity chains and resource flows, rentchanneling, industrial policies, trade policy, social reforms and other issues related to the questions above.